 This SWPPP presents erosion and sediment controls, both temporary and permanent, to assist the operator in compliance with the project's SPDES General Permit for construction activity.
 To the degree practicable, all temporary erosion and sediment control mitigation measures shall be installed immediately before associated project areas are disturbed in anticipation of all soil disturbing activities to follow.
 Based upon NYSDEC regulations, the owner or operator of a construction activity shall not disturb greater than five (5) acres of soil at any one time without prior written authorization from the Department or, in areas under the jurisdiction of a regulated, traditional land use control MS4, the MS4 (provided the MS4 is not the owner or operator of the construction activity).
-There are currently no MS4 communities located in the proposed project Segment 3 - Package 1C work area.
+The Village of Ballston Spa, Town of Ballston, Town of Clifton Park, and Town of Glenville are currently MS4 communities located in the proposed project Segment 6 - Package 4A work area.

 It is the responsibility of the Contractor to ensure that all soils removed from the project site are spoiled in a manner consistent with all local, state, and federal regulations.
 Appropriate erosion and sediment controls shall be installed at all spoil sites.
-Excavated material shall be stockpiled temporarily within the right-of-way away from stormwater conveyance areas.
 Additionally, the Contractor is responsible for coordinating the application for a GP-0-20-001 permit (and development of an associated SWPPP) if disturbance associated with any soil spoils area is greater than 0.4 hectares (1 acre).
 GP-0-20-001 applications must be signed by the owner of the lands on which soils are spoiled.
 Disturbances associated with offsite spoil areas do not contribute to the total disturbances associated with onsite activities.